Dance Hall (1950 film): Production

 Filming took place in November 1949.

 Peter Finch was offered a supporting role but did not appear in the final film.
 It was Donald Houston's second film.

 The part of Alec was originally played by Dermot Walsh but he was replaced during filming by Bonar Colleano.
 "I did feel very cross about that," said Walsh later.
 "They'd ruined my career in first features."

 The film was edited by Seth Holt, who called it "terrible."
-Actress Diana Dors later called it "a ghastly film - quite one of the nastiest I ever made" although she received positive reviews.
+Actress Diana Dors later called it "a ghastly film – quite one of the nastiest I ever made" although she received positive reviews.
+Director Charles Crichton later said "it wasn't a picture I particularly wanted to make but was quite interesting."
+He said the film "didn't do too well" so his career was "sliding" before being "rescued" by The Lavender Hill Mob.

 Music

 The bands of Geraldo and Ted Heath provide most of the music in the dance hall.

+Release

+The film premiered on 8 June 1950 at the Odeon Marble Arch in London.